-1 gram saffron Price
+1 gram saffron price in India

 Kashmiri saffron is derived from the stigmas of the Crocus Sativus flower, or the saffron rose flower.
 It smells enticing, tastes exquisite, and has an attractive red hue.